shrumit/SpendBucket/README.md

 ## Database

 Schema is written for MySQL.
-Dummy data is encased in a MySQL Event that resets the dummy account to default every 10 minutes.
+Dummy data is defined inside a MySQL Event that resets the dummy account to default every 10 minutes.

 The choice of data store is completely decoupled from the server application and can be swapped for anything implementing the DataController interface in `controller.go`.
 The current MySQL controller can be found in `controllerImpl.go`.

+1. Create a MySQL user called `spendbucket-server`

+2. `mysql -u root -p < model.sql`

+3. `mysql -u root -p < dummy.sql`

+4. Run as MySQL root: `GRANT ALL PRIVILEGES ON spendbucket.* TO 'spendbucket-server'@'localhost';`

 ## License